 These plans have been developed by a variety of organizations with input from agencies, stakeholders, and other partners.
 The plans outline strategies that can be used to meet water quality and environmental goals.
 The Council supports people and projects that are implementing these plans, all designed to improve the environment.

-- Kalamazoo River Watershed Management Plan (2011) [text] [attachments] [Davis Creek appendix] A watershed-wide road map for reducing non-point and other sources of pollution to the Kalamazoo River
+- Kalamazoo River Watershed Management Plan (2015 UPDATE) [text] [attachments] [Davis Creek appendix] A watershed-wide road map for reducing non-point and other sources of pollution to the Kalamazoo River

 - Kalamazoo River/Lake Allegan Phosphorus Total Maximum Daily Load (2001) [full report] Limits on the amount of phosphorus allowed to enter Lake Allegan and the Kalamazoo River